 Tuition and Fees

 Since both the UC and CSU systems are public university systems, what you pay in tuition and fees will ultimately depend on whether you're a California resident or not.
-In-state tuition every year is$6,782 at CSU and $14,100 at UC.
-As you can see, CSU is far cheaper to attend than a UC school—in fact, it's more than $7,000 cheaper!
+In-state tuition every year is $7,216 at CSU and $14,100 at UC.
+As you can see, CSU is far cheaper to attend than a UC school—in fact, it's about $7,000 cheaper!

 Cal Poly San Luis Obispo